ivansojivarghese/SC4001-Project/EDA/README.md

 Class Distribution & Length Distribution: Helps identify any biases or trends in the dataset (e.g., imbalances or lengths of reviews that may require further attention).

 Column Renaming and Dropping: Improves readability and consistency, preparing the data for use in machine learning models and analyses.

+Advanced Feature Engineering: Several enriched textual features were computed, such as TF-IDF scores, sentiment polarity, POS tag distributions, sentiment shifts, and syllable counts.
+These features capture both surface-level and deep linguistic properties of the text, enhancing model interpretability and performance.

 Saving Cleaned Data: Ensures that the data is saved in a clean and structured format for easy use in future tasks.